 Alcoholic beverages and cranberry juice can also be harmful when using blood thinners.
 Avoid these items as much as possible.

-Prescription and over-the-counter medications should be taken with caution when using blood thinners.
-A variety of antibiotics, anti-fungal drugs, pain relievers, and acid reducers can increase your risk of bleeding.
+Take prescription and over-the-counter medications with caution when you’re using blood thinners.
+A number of antibiotics, anti-fungal drugs, pain relievers, and acid reducers can increase your risk of bleeding.
 Other drugs, including birth control pills, can decrease the effects of anticoagulants and increase your risk of developing a blood clot.
-Notify your doctor of all the medications you’re taking to avoid a potentially harmful interaction.
+Make sure to tell your doctor about all the medications you’re taking.

-Side effects of blood thinners may occur in some individuals.
-Bleeding is the most common reaction and can occur in a variety of ways, including:
+Blood thinners may cause side effects in some people.
+Excessive bleeding is the most common reaction.
+It can occur in a variety of ways, including:

 - heavy periods

 - muscle weakness